Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 ![alt text](/assets/assets-2026-01-14/comparison.png)

-This approach does not fit well for logging.
-It is "wierd" to pass the time when logging or to use a thread pool in order to queue log messages.
-This would work seamlessly if we had multiple threads that do work in parallel: AI, UI, Physics etc. could log their messages in this way.
-> Is this sentance good?

-Spdlog offers an `async` logger.
-This means that the separation we had earlier is applied in a similar fashion.
-The buffer could be a circular queue which I am going to explain in the next section.
+The buffered approach fits well with separate threads with subsystem multithreaded architectures: AI, physics, rendering etc., each maintaining their own buffered logger, flushing at the end of the frame.
+For more "usual" use cases.

+Before tackling the async logger,one should understand its core data structure: the circular queue (also called a ring buffer).

 ## Circular Queue

-This library uses a circular queue wrapped with thread safety and  pre-allocated memory.
-The main concept that is used in async logging is to separate `queueing` of messages from writing them to the sink (console and file in this case).
+This library uses a circular queue wrapped with thread safety and pre-allocated memory in order to avoid reallocations at runtime.
+The main concept that is used in async logging is to separate `queueing` of messages from writing them to the `sink`.
 They offer three overflow policies when the queue is full:

 - **Block**: The calling thread waits until space becomes available
 - **Discard New**: New messages are dropped if the queue is full; existing messages are preserved
 - **Overwrite Oldest**: New messages overwrite the oldest unprocessed messages in the queue

-This is the main reason a circular queue is used.
+This is one of the reasons a circular queue is used.
 It handles what happens when the memory allocated is full.
 A circular queue maintains a fixed-size buffer with `head` (next element to pop) and `tail` (next empty slot) indices that wrap around.
 In the constructor, the maximum capacity is increased by one to keep track if the queue is full.
 This means that when the `tail` index is equal to the `head`, the queue has ran out of space.
 When overwriting, both indices are advanced following each other in a circular manner.

 ```cpp
 template<typename T>